Gauge class

 Name Type Description

-oEvent object Holds information about anchor being clicked
+oEvent object Holds information about anchor being clicked.

 Properties